 Beef Bourguignon is both hearty and delectable.
-This famous French dish is a rich slow cooked beef stew, where the beef is braised in red wine with onions and carrots until it is fork tender.
-It’s easy to make and produces wonderful leftovers.
+This famous French dish is a rich, slow-cooked beef stew, where the beef is braised in red wine with onions and carrots until it is fork tender.
+Itโs easy to make and produces wonderful leftovers.
 For an unforgettable meal, this should be at the top of your list.

 Beef Bourguignon was made famous by Julia Child.
 In fact, if you’ve ever made Julia Child’s beef bourguignon, you would definitely understand the rave reviews.

-One problem, however with Julia’s recipe is that it has a number of steps and is somewhat fussy.
+One problem, however, with Julia’s recipe is that it has a number of steps and is somewhat fussy.
 That’s why when I read The Washington Post article about Anthony Bourdain’s recipe, I knew that I had to try it.
 The result was not only spectacular but also relatively easy to put together.

 The two stars of the show here are (1) beef chuck roast; and (2) red wine.

+- The Beef: I use beef chuck roast every time I make this amazing dish.
 As you may know, beef chuck roast is a relatively cheap cut of meat that has a ton of flavor.
 It also tends to have a lot of fat.
 In fact, it’s not unusual that half of the weight of the beef that I purchase is fat that I dispose of.
 Probably, the most time-consuming part of making this awesome dish is trimming the beef of as much fat as possible.

-For the red wine, I’ve used Merlot, Malbec and Pinot Noir.
-Basically, any good dry red wine will do.
-For the vegetables, I used onions – lots of onions, and carrots.
-Because of the slow and extended cooking, the onions disappear, helping to create a rich luxurious sauce.
+- The Vegetables: For the vegetables, I used onions – lots of onions, carrots, and garlic.
+Because of the slow and extended cooking, the onions disappear, helping to create a rich, luxurious sauce.

 Step 1: Preparing the Beef

-The first thing that I did was to trim the beef of as much fat as possible.
+The first thing that I did was trim the beef of as much fat as possible.
 Then, I cut it into 1-inch pieces.

 Like Julia Child’s recipe, Bourdain included the step of drying the beef before it was browned.
 The reason is simple – the dryer the beef, the more browning that occurs and the more taste that develops via the Maillard reaction.